Pixailz/Insseption/README.md

 ## TODO

-- all the bonuses and more
+- check that everything work fine
+  - do some refactoring
 - do monitoring (ref B2BR) onto the makefile
   - decide how, maybe a file in each docker to stats out
   - which stat (only up ?)
-- make the howto onto the makefile
 - finish the DOT ENV section

 ## HOWTO